rodasnet/terraform-aws-s3/example/examples.md

 Default error and warnings are ambigous for lifecycle rule resources, this update creates specific validation rules for each lifecycle rule scenario.

 ### Example Misconfigured Module for Lifecycle Rule
+According to the AWS Terraform provider, the filter cannot contain both `tag` and `prefix` as they are mutually exclusive.

+> ### Penel
+> This is a panel

 ```terraform
 module "bucket_with_lifecycle_vialation_tag_and_prefix" {